mathjax/MathJax/docs/html/_sources/installation.txt

-Release versions of MathJax are available in archive files from the `MathJax download page <http://www.mathjax.org/download/>`_ or the `GitHub downloads <http://github.com/mathjax/mathjax/>`_ (click the big download button on the right), where you can download the archive that you need.
+Release versions of MathJax are available in archive files from the `MathJax download page <http://www.mathjax.org/download/>`_ or the `MathJax GitHub page <http://github.com/mathjax/mathjax/>`_ (via the "zip" button, or the "downloads" tab), where you can download the archive that you need.

-You should download the v1.1 archive (which will get you a file with a name like ``mathjax-MathJax-v1.1-X-XXXXXXXX.zip``, where the X's are some sequence of random-looking letters and numbers), then simply unzip it.
+You should download the v2.0 archive (which will get you a file with a name like ``mathjax-MathJax-v2.0-X-XXXXXXXX.zip``, where the X's are some sequence of random-looking letters and numbers), then simply unzip it.
 Once the MathJax directory is unpacked, you should move it to the desired location on your server (or your hard disk, if you are using